tigrangh/cloudy/README.md

 1. HTTP/JSON RPC admin API, that allows to add local files to the internal index.
 1. Internal persistent storage, used to store the media index, organized using a tree like hierarchical structure and the media files, in particular the transcoded video files.
 1. Video transcoder, based on multiple profiles.
 Any video file has several transcoded versions.
+1. A very low level, simple admin page.
+See "dashboard" below.

 ## What this lacks
-1. A front-end
+1. A proper front-end.
+This is intended to be integrated into a bigger system.
 1. User management
 1. A full HTTP 1.1 server.
 Instead here is a stripped down, custom implementation.

 ## Expected enhancements
-1. Video transcoder settings can be tweaked and fixed for web compatibility, by changing the request arguments.
 1. ffmpeg libav wrapper needs more fixes.
 1. Extended support of other media types such as image, pdf, audio.
 1. Static front-end generator, maybe.